limbo666/Organize_Downloads_Folder_Script/README.md

-s # Organize Downloads Folder Script
+# Organize Downloads Folder Script
 **A PowerShell script to organize your Downloads folder based on file types, creation dates, or custom groupings.**

 This script allows you to organize files in your Downloads folder according to three different methods: